KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

-Tip One: Go to Infinity and beyond [your brand]
+Tip 1: Go to infinity and beyond [your brand]

-We’ve already covered that it’s absolutely crucial to track conversations about your brand, products and keep an eye on the competition when it comes from social media monitoring.
-But apply a little Toy Story logic and go to infinity and beyond; going beyond your brand can help shape your view on the overall industry and can help reinform your strategies as well.
+We’ve already covered that it’s absolutely crucial to track conversations about your brand and products and keep an eye on the competition when it comes to social media monitoring.
+But apply a little Toy Story logic and go to infinity and beyond; going beyond your brand can help shape your view on the overall industry and can help reinform your social media marketing strategy as well.

 One metric to definitely keep an eye on is your social share of voice.
 This particular metric measures when there are changes in your standing compared to your competitors.
 If your share goes down, well, that means someone else’s has gone up.

 Keeping your eye on this can alert you to dig deeper and find out what has changed, and strategize to regain the ground you lost.
 Most social shares of voice occur in real-time, so your team can jump right on what’s happening and why if there is a change.

 Tip 3: Use a killer combo attack with keywords

 Don’t limit your monitoring to simple high-volume keywords or keyphrases.
 If you amp up your combo skills, you can use a combination of keywords to identify intent in social signals.
 Even adding question-based keywords can help you see what people are actively searching for.